Finding a tutor

 There can be no guarantee they are familiar with UK syllabuses or methods of teaching, that their qualifications are sound and that the claims they make are verifiable.

 There are other downsides – some of the companies work US time and you can only access them after 3.00pm; some students find the Indian English hard to understand.
-However, the instant availability of competent exponents of maths and science might be a real boon to a struggling pupil whose school is failing to fill posts in these key areas and it may well be that this industry takes off here as in the States.
-(One is tempted to wonder why recruitment of these teachers – as with African nurses in the past isn’t actively pursued by the government.)
+However, the instant availability of competent exponents of maths and science might be a real boon to a struggling pupil whose school is failing to fill posts in these key areas, and it may well be that this industry takes off here as in the States.

 The parent can interview or chat to as many potential tutors as they like before agreeing to start tutoring.

-Database agencies often list tutors all over the country whereas most of the elite agencies, while often having access to tutors outside their core area, do tend to specialise in one part of the country – usually the south-east!
-However, there is likely to be little support from database agencies if things go wrong.
+Website agencies often list tutors all over the country, whereas most of the elite agencies, while often having access to tutors outside their core area, do tend to specialise in one part of the country – usually the south-east.
+However, there is likely to be little support from website agencies if things go wrong.
 Such companies take little or no responsibility for the tutors they list and will not have undertaken, for example, the police checks that all the reputable, more complex, agencies now do routinely.
 The risk, therefore – but also the potential success – inherent in this kind of tutor/tutee relationship is down to the parent.

 A quick surf through websites calling themselves tutor agencies is salutary.